Search

 Menu

-Windows Workforce Pilot Training Program
+Windows Workforce Training Program

-Did you know that the city of Rochester and surrounding region have one of the largest and most intact collections of historic housing stock in the nation?
+The city of Rochester and surrounding region have one of the largest and most intact collections of historic housing stock in the nation?

 In order to properly repair and maintain historic homes and buildings in a cost-efficient, high quality, and historically sensitive manner, it is important to work with contractors and craftspeople who are experienced in the preservation trades.
 Historic materials and features such as plaster, porches, windows, and general carpentry work require unique and specialized skills that most contractors do not possess.